pygame/pygame/docs/reST/ref/sprite.rst

 .. function:: spritecollideany

-   | :sl:`simple test if a Sprite intersects anything in a Group`
+   | :sl:`Simple test if a sprite intersects anything in a group.`
    | :sg:`spritecollideany(sprite, group, collided = None) -> Sprite` Collision with the returned sprite.
    | :sg:`spritecollideany(sprite, group, collided = None) -> None` No collision